-“The process of creating an artwork is very important to me and I want people who see my works to gain a bit of the joy I feel about the beauty of the natural world.
+“The process of creating an artwork is one of real joy and absorption of attention for me and I want people who see my works to also realise the joy I feel about the beauty of the natural world.

 If there is one thing I’m trying to communicate, it’s that.“

 “There is a constant overlapping of art, nature, science, music; I see patterns in all of these.
 Nature seems random and chaotic but there is a plan; it just takes a while to find it.
 I like to let the materials find their way, to replicate nature.“